niluherath/Jupiter_TestProject/README.md

 As soon as new code gets pushed to the repository GitHub actions, a workflow will be triggered Once the workflow is completed you will be able to download a extent report

-**Project issues**
-Shopping cart test fails as at times this page takes more time to load.
-This only happens in the CI/CD run